phpgears/cqrs/README.md

 ### Commands

 Commands are immutable DTOs that carry all the information for an action to take place.
-A Command should be valid from the moment it is created and thus do not allow to mutable its properties
+A Command should be valid from the moment it is created and thus do not allow to mutate its properties

 Extend from `Gears\CQRS\AbstractCommand` to ensure command immutability and the payload is only composed of **scalar values**, allowing for easy serialization and interoperability.
 AbstractCommand has a protected constructor forcing you to create custom static named constructors